 In conclusion, SFSD asserts its commitment to supporting programs and directing policy recommendations guided by rigorous evidence.
 The Foundation has expanded its operations based on this commitment by establishing a Learning and Strategy department as to institutionalize evidence-based practices throughout the Foundation and beyond.
 The Foundation is looking forward to continuously sharing lessons learned from its programs and evaluations with the broader development community so that together, we can mobilize knowledge towards the most cost-effective interventions that reduce multi-dimensional poverty in Egypt.

-Adham is the Learning & Innovations Officer at SFSD since 2022.
+Adham is the Learning & Innovations Officer and has been at SFSD since 2021.
+Adham Represented Sawiris Foundation during COP27 (Nov.
+2022) and completed a successful secondment assignment to Ministry of Social Solidarity during the same period.
 Previously, Adham consulted on reform of G2B services delivery for the EBRD.
 Is an alumnus of the Danish Egyptian Dialogue Initiative DEDI and worked at the Egyptian National Competitiveness Council (ENCC).
 Adham Graduated in 2020 with an MA is Social & Political Thought from University of Sussex, UK, and holds a Bachelors of Arts in Political Sciences from the American University in Cairo in 2015 and is a strong advocate for ecological/circular economic policy and socioeconomic solidarity, inclusion and equality.
-(Contact:firstname.lastname@example.org)
+(Contact:email@example.com )